WIZnet-ioNIC/WIZnet-PICO-C-EXTRAS/examples/sleep_wakeup/README.md

 #define PIN_RST 25
 ```

-2. Setup network configuration such as IP in 'w5x00_sleep_wakeup.c' which is the Loopback example in 'WIZnet-PICO-C-EXTRAS/examples/sleep_wakeup/' directory.
+2. Setup network configuration such as IP in 'w5x00_sleep_wakeup.c' which is the Sleep_Wakeup example in 'WIZnet-PICO-C-EXTRAS/examples/sleep_wakeup/' directory.

 Setup IP and other network settings to suit your network environment.